Mildura City

-City City in Victoria, Australia.
+City in Victoria, Australia.

 Mildura sits along the Murray River, where paddle steamers, fruit orchards and riverside cafés define the scene.
 Wine tasting, citrus farms and Murray cruises make it a practical base for river-country exploration.

-Why Visit Mildura? #
+Why Visit Mildura?#

 Perched on the Murray River, Mildura draws food and wine lovers as well as outdoor enthusiasts who relish riverside life and sun-soaked orchards.
 Paddle-steamer cruises, Sunraysia vineyards and citrus groves shape the region’s identity, with farm-to-table produce showing up in local cafés and wineries.
 Festivals celebrating harvest and music punctuate the calendar, and the riverfront precinct offers relaxed dining and birdwatching.
 It’s a cultured rural hub with strong agricultural roots.

-Top Things to Do in Mildura
+Best Things to Do in Mildura#

-All Attractions ›- Murray River Paddle-steamer Cruises - Join a paddle-steamer cruise from Mildura for river scenery and historical narration.
+Murray River Paddle-steamer Cruises - Join a paddle-steamer cruise from Mildura for river scenery and historical narration.

-- Mildura Arts Centre - Visit exhibitions, regional art displays and performances at the Mildura Arts Centre.
+Mildura Arts Centre - Visit exhibitions, regional art displays and performances at the Mildura Arts Centre.

-- Mildura Riverfront and Wharf - Stroll the riverfront, watch boats, and dine at riverside cafes near the wharf.
+Mildura Riverfront and Wharf - Stroll the riverfront, watch boats, and dine at riverside cafes near the wharf.

-- Kings Billabong Reserve - Spot waterbirds and use quiet walking tracks around this small floodplain wetland.
+Kings Billabong Reserve - Spot waterbirds and use quiet walking tracks around this small floodplain wetland.

-- Historic Lock 11 - See the heritage lock structures and interpretive signs detailing river navigation history.
+Historic Lock 11 - See the heritage lock structures and interpretive signs detailing river navigation history.

-- Local citrus farms - Visit family-run citrus orchards for seasonal fruit picking and behind-the-scenes tours.
+Local citrus farms - Visit family-run citrus orchards for seasonal fruit picking and behind-the-scenes tours.

-- Mungo National Park - Full-day excursion to Mungo for ancient lunettes, Indigenous heritage and guided tours.
+Mungo National Park - Full-day excursion to Mungo for ancient lunettes, Indigenous heritage and guided tours.

-- Perricoota wineries (Swan Hill area) - Drive to nearby wineries for tastings and regional Murray River vineyard experiences.
+Perricoota wineries (Swan Hill area) - Drive to nearby wineries for tastings and regional Murray River vineyard experiences.

-Best Time to Visit Mildura #
+Best Time to Visit Mildura#

 Spring and autumn (September-November, March-May) offer mild temperatures and lower heat, perfect for river activities and wineries; summers are very hot and winters cool and dry.